 |Lina Hacker||University of Cambridge|

-Consensus document: This document aims to define a comprehensive list of necessary parameters to fully characterise PAI data.
-IPASC consensus should be reached on:
+Consensus document: Photoacoustic Data and Device Parameters This document defines a comprehensive list of minimal and optional parameters required to fully characterise PAI data.
+This IPASC consensus document contains information on:

 (1) Definitions of the required terminology.

-(2) A detailed description of the metadata parameters identified as being essential to characterize PA devices.
+(2) A detailed description of the metadata parameters essential to characterize PA devices.

 (3) Definition of the physical units and data format of the respective parameters.

 You can find the Agreed Proposal in the [Publications] section.

 (1) Loading and saving of PA time series data into an HDF5 container.